 You may want to tip a little of the oil away, but it will be full of flavour, so using fresh would be some kind of crazy.
 Turn the heat to low and add in your chopped garlic.
 We want to add a little colour to them only.

 Now add in your tomatoes and stir them in getting all those lovely sticky meatball bits off the bottom of the pan and into your sauce.

 And serve!
-We have ours with spaghetti, but you could also have it with flatbreads.
+We have our spicy meatballs with spaghetti, but you could also have it with flatbreads.

 A few fresh herbs off the chopping board adds a little freshness and makes it look pretty.

 Add some Parmesan, as much as you like, go on!